-- Safety Escorts
+• Safety Escorts

-- The department operates a safety escort service during business hours, 365 days a year.
+The department operates a safety escort service during business hours, 365 days a year.
 Escorts will only be provided within SCU's property and can be arranged by calling the department.

-- After-Hours Operator
+• After-Hours Operator

-- Campus Safety works closely with the campus operator who handles communication and dispatch capabilities during normal business hours.
+Campus Safety works closely with the campus operator who handles communication and dispatch capabilities during normal business hours.
 After normal business hours, Campus Safety officers serve as the primary campus operators.

-- Lost and Found
+• Lost and Found

-- The Campus Safety office is the official clearing house for all property lost or found on university grounds.
+The Campus Safety office is the official clearing house for all property lost or found on university grounds.
 Found property is retained by the department for 90 days.

+• Daily Crime Log

+Campus Safety personnel are responsible for updating and making available upon request the Daily Crime Log.

-- Alarm Systems/Security Cameras
+• Alarm Systems/Security Cameras

-- Campus buildings have fire and burglar alarms as well as security cameras that are monitored by the department.
+Campus buildings have fire and burglar alarms as well as security cameras that are monitored by the department.

-- Security/Safety Survey
+• Security/Safety Survey

-- Campus Safety officers conduct security/safety surveys concerning university grounds, buildings, and offices.
+Campus Safety officers conduct security/safety surveys concerning university grounds, buildings, and offices.

-- Parking Enforcement
+• Parking Enforcement

-- Campus Safety officers may investigate collisions occurring on campus.
-Officers may also issue citations for parking/driving violations. - Investigations - The Campus Safety department conducts administrative investigations involving University rules and regulations.
+Campus Safety officers may investigate collisions occurring on campus.
+Officers may also issue citations for parking/driving violations.

+Investigations

+The Campus Safety department conducts administrative investigations involving University rules and regulations.
 These investigations may involve students, employees, and visitors.
 Appropriate referrals necessitating further review and action may be made to Student Affairs, Human Resources, or local law enforcement.